Frequently asked questions

 Payment is required in advance of the initial appointment via bank transfer.
 We currently do not accept insurance payments.
 We can provide an invoice receipt for clients to claim back from insurance providers, but our payments are usually taken directly from clients.
 We do not accept cheque or credit card payments.
 You will be sent an invoice with payment instructions.

-Do you offer a sibling discount?
+Do you offer family discount?

 Do you assess and diagnose PDA?